-The penalties incurred when you break a fixed rate mortgage is usually much higher than for a variable rate mortgage.
-If you know that you may need to move or sell your home before the end of the common 5-year fixed mortgage term, you should consider a shorter fixed rate term or go with variable.
+The penalties incurred when you break a fixed-rate mortgage is usually much higher than for a variable rate mortgage.
+If you know that you may need to move or sell your home before the end of the common 5-year fixed mortgage term, you should consider a shorter fixed-rate term or go with a variable rate.
 In addition, you can choose a mortgage that has favourable portability options.

 7. Mortgage Amount